Last revision: June 27th, 2021

 Any Court Official that is permanently removed by Staff will be notified of the decision and the reason for the removal.
 After the Court Official has been informed of their removal, they will have their Court rank stripped.

-A Server Admin will make a public announcement in the Vox Discord about the removal, citing the Violations within the announcement.
+A Server Admin will make a public announcement within a public-facing court channel in the Vox Discord about the removal, citing the Violations within the announcement.
 This announcement is to ensure transparency between Staff, Court, and Players throughout the process.
 Players will not be permitted to publicly discuss Permanent Removals.
 Any questions regarding the Permanent Removal should be directed to the Admins through a direct message.
 Any public discussion within Vox Channels will be addressed by Staff and the player(s) may be subject to disciplinary action.

 Any expelled Court Official is not permitted to hold any position within Court again as they have shown they are unable to abide by the expectations of Court or uphold the rights of our players.